-By contrast, classical conditioning occurs when you subconsciously or unintentionally associate a stimulus with a response (also known as associative learning).
+By contrast, classical conditioning occurs when you subconsciously or unintentionally associate a stimulus with a response (also known as associative learning or the Pavlovian response).
 For example, salivating when there is the smell of tasty food is an example of classical conditioning.
 It occurred at the subconscious level.

 Related terms in classical conditioning include unconditioned response and unconditioned stimulus.
 We call them ‘unconditioned’ because they are not chosen or explicitly selected as teaching mechanisms.
 Rather, the response is a natural and subconscious reaction to something in the environment.

 In operant and classical conditioning, we engage in refining behaviors called stimulus generalization and stimulus discrimination.
 These cause our behaviors to change in reaction to stimuli.

 - Response Generalization: In response generalization, we tend to respond to the same stimulus in multiple different ways.
 For example, a child may respond to a film by jumping up and down, squealing with job, or laughing, but each response generally means the same thing.